 To ensure that the ‘incentive effect’ is respected, no binding commitment (signing a quotation; paying an advance) may be made BEFORE submitting the application file or receiving the agreement in principle from the State or the electricity and natural gas supplier following an application for subsidies.

-- For any questions:
+- For more information:

-- Chambre des Métiers for the trades (Chamber of Skilled Trades and Crafts)
+- Chambre des Métiers for craft companies

-- Chamber of Commerce for companies in the non-craft sectors
+- Chamber of Commerce for businesses in the non-craft sectors

 Environmental protection scheme – Investment aid for the protection of the environment

-- Verification of company eligibility and costs: General Directorate for Industry, new Technology and Research
+- Verification of company eligibility and costs: General Directorate – Industry, New Technologies and Research

 - Support in drawing up the subsidy application file prior to submission to the Ministry of the Economy